KevinSia/bodybuilding/PITCHME.md

 ## WHAT IS BODY BUILDING
 <br />
-smart use of progressive resistance exercise for controlling and developing one's musculature.
+smart use of progressive resistance exercise for controlling and developing one's musculature. <!-- .element: class="fragment" -->

 ---